pivotal/docs-tap/scc/authoring-supply-chains.md

 Being the installation based on Kubernetes primitives, PackageInstall will relentlessly try to achieve the state of having all the packages installed.

-This is great in overall, but it presents some challanges for modifying the contents of some of the objects that the installation submits to the cluster: any live modifications to them will result in the original definition being persisted instead of the changes.
+This is great in overall, but it presents some challenges for modifying the contents of some of the objects that the installation submits to the cluster: any live modifications to them will result in the original definition being persisted instead of the changes.